 For US citizens, it’s not necessarily difficult to get a visa to Russia, but it comes as part of a complicated application process that will most likely make you relieved you’re finally boarding your flight to Moscow.
-Although independent travel through the former Soviet Empire isn’t impossible, there are certain roadblocks you may face encouraging visitors to stay on the beaten path.
+Although independent travel through the Russia isn’t impossible, there are certain roadblocks you may face encouraging visitors to stay on the beaten path.
 If you will have any questions, you can always contact us!

 Getting Russian visa support is likewise a challenge, with all the bureaucratic hurdles one faces before even approaching an embassy or consulate.
 As a result, it’s important to do your research and plan exactly how long it will take you to get a Russian visa depending on how prepared you are and for what reason your travels are taking you over there.